cloudmesh-community/book/chapters/prg/python/python-parallel.md

 As mentioned prior, the memory space is shared between the threads.
-This is at the same time beneficial and problematic: it is beneficial in a sense that the communication between the threads becomes easy, however, you might experience strange outcome if you let several threads change same variable without caution, e.g. thread 2 changes variable `x` while thread 1 is working with it.
+This is at the same time beneficial and problematic: it is beneficial in a sense that the communication between the threads becomes easy, however, you might experience a strange outcome if you let several threads change the same variable without caution, e.g. thread 2 changes variable `x` while thread 1 is working with it.
 This is when `lock` comes into play.
 Using `lock`, you can allow only one thread to work with a variable.
 In other words, only a single thread can hold